 See Related: Fascinating Facts About Wetlands

 2. Alpine Foxtail (Alopecurus magellanicus)

 The Alpine Foxtail sounds like a variety of flowers, but it is a type of alpine tundra grass.
 Because its seeds weigh down the tips, this plant is known as the foxtail.

 Wild foxtail exists all over the world, but this particular type grows best in harsh environments.
-Outside the alpine tundra, the common foxtail is considered an undesirable garden plant.
+The common foxtail is considered an undesirable garden plant outside the alpine tundra.

 See Related: Home Wind Turbines